u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 > Scientific progress on a broad front results from the free play of free intellects, working on subjects of their own choice, in the manner dictated by their curiosity for exploration of the unknown. - Vannevar Bush

-Would you believe me if I told you, that way back in the day, scientists like Newton would use anagrams and cyphers to encode their findings when publishing, and only decode them when it was time to prove priority on a discovery?
+Would you believe me if I told you, that way back in the day, scientists like Newton would use anagrams to encode their findings when publishing, and only decode them when it was time to prove priority on a discovery?

 It wasn't until the advent of journals that science became more open with more sharing across scientists in various disciplines (see The Royal Society and others).

-Today, we take much of this history for granted.
+Today, we take much of this history of science for granted.

 What most people experience, and think about, are the amazing results of scientific progress - not just intellectually, but in its real impact.
 Consider the last few decades, which brought CRISPR gene editing, the Human Genome Project, MRI, CAR-T cell therapy (which still feels like science fiction), and more.

-And yet, scientists, who are the core of this institution, face a system that actively opresses their fundamental desires to work on interesting or meaningful problems in their respective domains.
-How much better could things be if we even had a chance at addressing the critical issues our existing system produces?
+And yet, scientists, who are the core of this machine, face a system that actively opresses their fundamental desires to work on interesting or meaningful problems in their domains.
+How much better could things be if we even had a chance at addressing the critical issues our existing system of science produces?

 Indeed these issues vary by scientific discipline, and there have been attempts to improve things from within over recent decades (think of Open Science, etc.).
 But significant institutional inertia made it difficult to meaningfully experiment with new approaches.

 Until now.

-I argue that there are two key events in recent months - at the federal level in the United States, and recent advances in generative AI - that create the necessary opening for new models, and infrastructure for science to not just enter, but persist.
+I argue that there are two key events in recent months - at the federal level in the United States, and recent advances in generative AI - that create the necessary opening for new funding models and infrastructure for science to not just enter, but persist.

 How did we get here?
 And what does a potential, new Scientific Operating System (SciOS) entail?